libotony/sharp-example-vip180/README.md

 ### Deploy contract

-`sharp-cli exec [file]` will create a running environment for user script, it is useful for users deploying contracts or running customized scripts.
+`sharp-cli exec [file]` will create a running environment for user script, it is useful for developers deploying contracts or running customized scripts.
 In this project I made an example of deploying the contract.

 ``` shell
 npm run deploy